turtlemarine/flurbo/README.md

 cd flurbo
 make
 ```
-    *Optional*: If your machine has several cores and enough memory, enable
-    parallel build by running `make -j<number of threads>` instead of `make`.
-For
-    this to be worthwhile, the machine should have one core and about 2GB of RAM
-    available per thread.

-    *Note*: If cmake can not find zmq.hpp file on OS X, installing `zmq.hpp` from
-    https://github.com/zeromq/cppzmq to `/usr/local/include` should fix that error.

-* The resulting executables can be found in `build/release/bin`
+* The resulting executables can be found in "build/release/bin"

-* Add `PATH="$PATH:$HOME/flurbo/build/release/bin"` to `.profile`
+* Add PATH="$PATH:$HOME/flurbo/build/release/bin" to ".profile"

-* Run Flurbo with `flurbod --detach`
+* Run Flurbo with "flurbod --detach"

 * **Optional**: build and run the test suite to verify the binaries:
 ```
 make release-test
 ```
-*NOTE*: `core_tests` test may take a few hours to complete.
+*NOTE*: "core_tests" test may take a few hours to complete.

 * **Optional**: to build binaries suitable for debugging:
 ```